ampproject/amphtml/contributing/component-validator-rules.md

 ```

 This tells the validator that the `amp-cat` tag requires the inclusion of the
-matchint extension script tag that we defined above.
+matching extension script tag that we defined above.

 ```
   attrs: {